6 Home Pricing Myths Debunked

-Real Estate agents that need to make a sale tend to think about their own pocketbook first and not giving the best possible advice.
+Real Estate agents that need to make a sale tend to think about their pocketbook first and not giving the best possible advice.
 Recently I wrote about things to expect from your real estate agent when selling a home.
 The first item on the list is setting the correct list price!

 Waiting Longer Makes Better Offers Appear

 If you are willing to wait long enough and hold out for a good offer, it will come.
 This is a common assumption among many people.
-In fact I probably have heard “we have all the time to wait things out” more than I care to in my real estate career.
+In fact, I probably have heard “we have all the time to wait things out” more than I care to in my real estate career.

-The opposite of the above statement is actually how real estate sales work the vast majority of the time – the longer your home stays on the market, the worse the offers will get or none at all.
+The opposite of the above statement is how real estate sales work the vast majority of the time – the longer your home stays on the market, the worse the offers will get or none at all.
 As a home sits on the market week after week, buyers start to wonder what is wrong with it.
 Why has it taken so long to sell?
 A lot of buyers may spend months looking through listings, so they can see your house when it first goes up, and then the next month, and then the next.
-Eventually they assume that you are either pricing the home too high or there is something seriously wrong with the property.
+Eventually, they assume that you are either pricing the home too high, or there is something seriously wrong with the property.

-Homes generally sell for the most money when they are on the market for less than 30 days in most markets.
+Homes sell for the most money when they are on the market for less than 30 days in most markets.

 The number one question all buyers ask their real estate agent is “how long has the home been on the market.”
 Buyers ask this question for one reason – they want to know the likelihood a seller will negotiate and by how much.
-Right or wrong, the general assumption with most buyers is the longer a home is for sale, the more negotiating room there should be.
-This is why pricing a home properly out of the gate is so critical.
+Right or wrong, the general assumption with most buyers is the longer a home is for sale, the most negotiating room there should be.
+This is why pricing a home correctly out of the gate is so critical.

 Time on market is not a sellers friend!
 As the days on market increase, history shows us that the gap between the listing price and sale price grows.
 The risks of overpricing a home are substantial.
-Many sellers just think they can drop the price later and it won’t matter.
+Many sellers just think they can drop the price later, and it won’t matter.
 It will matter!
-If you overprice your home the odds dramatically increase that you’ll sell it for less than you would have if priced correctly on day one.
+If you overprice your home, the odds dramatically increase that you’ll sell it for less than you would have if priced correctly on day one.

 Quick Offers Means The Home is Priced Too Low